Skip to main content

 This safeguards that providers are paid on time and mitigates the risk of denied claims.

-Monthly RPM billing requirements
+Monthly RPM Billing Requirements

-ThoroughCare is a comprehensive software platform that supports end-to-end RPM workflow.
 Our platform offers a structured approach to Medicare care management programs while enabling flexibility to meet individual patient needs.
+We pair software with guidance from our Clinical Advisory Team to drive outcomes, revenue and care quality.
 This includes:

-• Facilitate patient consent and enrollment
+• Facilitating patient consent and enrollment in RPM and additional care management programs

 • Ordering, registering, and managing RPM devices